macleodiain/mastermind/README.md

 Creating the popular game Mastermind in ruby as part of The Odin Project.
 Full description of task available at https://www.theodinproject.com/lessons/ruby-mastermind

+Update 3:
+Added comp_guess method in Code.
+This allows the comp to save any black flags (correct colour + correct position) and it will guess that color in that position for all future guesses.
+Any unknowns are randomly guessed.
+Also ran rubocop to update all files with proper style.

 Update 2:
 I have implemented a bare minimum implementation of play against the computer.
 The computer makes randomised guesses each turn.
 Will consider expanding this to use some sort of rule to allow the comp to make better decisions.